skx/dotfiles/.emacs.d/init.md

 TLDR:

-* `straight.el` is a functional package-manager, and will be used to actually install packages.
+* `straight.el` is a package-manager, and will be used to install packages.
-  * Most of the packages we use are already included within this repository, so they don't need installation.
+  * Most of the packages we use are already included within this repository.
+* `use-package` will be used to configure packages, and so they need to be integrated
   * `:straight t` will cause a package to be installed, if missing.
-* `use-package` will be used to configure them, and so they need to be integrated:

 ```lisp
 (straight-use-package 'use-package)